erisata/yaws_cage/doc/yaws_cage_test.md

 </code></pre>
 <br />

-Stop the servers, if they were started,
+Stop all the Yaws listeners, if they were started.
+The Yaws application itself is left as running to avoid unnecessary noice in the logs.

 <a name="ct_init-2"></a>